CiscoDevNet/cisco-im-p-api-examples/README.md

 ### SET YOUR PARAMETERS

-1. Edit `serverparams.json` to point to your Cisco IM&P server and the administrator username and password credentials.
+1. **[REQUIRED]** Edit `serverparams.json` to point to your Cisco IM&P server and the administrator username and password credentials.

 The file also contains the host IP for the endpoint URL.
 This is the URL for the web service that listens for presence notifications.